Research Ethics Review Forms

 The REB advises against opening the forms using Mac Preview.
-The Software and Application Support Centre (SAS) advises that if Mac Preview is used, after you have filled out the PDF form in Preview, choose Print from the File menu and then use the dialog box's PDF option to save it to PDF.
+The Software and Application Support Centre (SAS) advises that if Mac Preview is used, after the PDF form is completed in Preview, applicants are to choose Print from the File menu and then use the dialog box's PDF option to save it to PDF.

-Additional blank space is available on Form 1 for additional information you many need to convey, and additional supporting documents are welcome along the forms when needed.
+Additional blank space is available on Form 1.
+If applicants have further additional information to convey, additional supporting documents are welcome.